 This beginner’s guide will walk you through the basic setup of a blog quickly and easily so you can jump right into creating posts.
 Let’s get started…

-Decide on your overall theme
+Decide on your overall niche

 Starting a “lifestyle” blog doesn’t mean that you have to share every detail of your life.
 In most cases, lifestyle bloggers will choose a particular theme or topic to concentrate the majority of their posts on.
-This helps visitors distinguish the overall content of your blog and will help you stay focused as you create content.
-Come up with some ideas that interest you the most.
-Some examples could be beauty, fashion, art, tech, family life, or cooking.
-It’s not absolutely necessary to come up with a blog theme, but it will definitely help to attract like-minded people!
+See also: How to Dominate Your Blogging Niche.

 Create your blog name